-The violence in “Wolves” raises enough concern with the legitimacy in torturing a yet-to-be found guilty suspect.
-While the action draws heavily on the killer “techniques” used to torture and kills his victims (breaking each of the victims fingers, ripping off their toenails), viewers are forced to sit through the sordid event one detail at a time .
-In a similar method of narrative storytelling used by Tarantino, who in 2013 tout “Wolves” as one of the “best film of the year,” favors Tarantino’s niche for drawn out torture scenes and dialogue’s quirky attempts at comedy–just before Gidi begins to torture Dror–his telephone rings.
+The violence in “Wolves” raises enough concern with the legitimacy of torturing a yet-to-be-found guilty suspect.
+While the action draws heavily on the killer “techniques” used to torture and kills his victims (breaking each of the victim’s fingers, ripping off their toenails), viewers are forced to sit through the sordid event one detail at a time.
+In a similar method of narrative storytelling used by Tarantino, who in 2013 tout “Wolves” as one of the “best film of the year,” favors Tarantino’s niche for drawn-out torture scenes and dialogue’s quirky attempts at comedy–just before Gidi begins to torture Dror–his telephone rings.
 His mother is on the other end, and he must take the call, joking that his ringtone for his mother is “cute” for a man who prides himself on being violent.

 The ending could have been much better, however.
 All jokes aside, this is a dark film that begs the question: how far is too far?